 • Sift almond flour, powdered sugar, and ground pistachios through a fine mesh sieve into a bowl.
 Repeat one more time to make sure the ingredients are uniformly combined, discarding any larger pieces that don’t go through the mesh sieve.
 Set aside.

 • In a large bowl, beat the egg whites on medium speed until frothy, about 1 minute, then slowly add the granulated sugar, about 1 tablespoon every 20 seconds or so.
 Increase the speed to medium-high then continue to beat until stiff peaks form.
+Add 1-2 drops of gel food coloring (affiliate link) and mix on low speed.

 • Fold the sifted almond/pistachio mixture into the egg whites using a spatula until the batter becomes the consistency of lava and drizzles off a spatula in a thick ribbon.

 • Transfer the macaron batter to a piping bag fitted with a large round tip or a ziploc bag with one corner cut off.
-Pipe the macaron batter in 1 ½-inch circles onto the silpat mat or parchment paper lined baking sheets.
+Pipe the macaron batter in 1 1/2-inch circles onto the silpat mat or parchment paper lined baking sheets.
 Rap the pan against a counter a few times to release air bubbles.

 • Let the macarons sit for 30-60 minutes until the top is dry enough to touch.
 It may take even longer if the day is humid.